hiproz/hugo-sync/README.md

 3. the hook server will update the hugo content and start the hugo procedural after received the github event msg .
 4. after the finish of hugo converting, the static html page will be in public folder of hugo.
 5. deploy the html to our website .
-all the action above will be done by the computor automaticly.  what the only we need to do is writing.
+all the action above will be done by the computor automatically.  what the only we need to do is writing.
 ![](https://hiproz.github.io/goodmemory.cc/blog/images/2015/12/github-hugo-sync.jpg)

 # How to use